ZVR999/Cybersecurity/README.md

 DESIGN LAYOUT

-1. Leave the VMs as is
+1. Leave the VMs as is.
+After setup within Virtualbox, take snapshots of all of them just incase/for best practice.

-2. Perform a penetration test on Meta with Kali
+2. Perform a penetration test on Meta with Kali.
+This can be super simple or complex.

-3. Write up the penetration test report for practice
+3. Write up the penetration test report for practice.
+This will show competency with penetration testing.

-4. Breakdown and throughly document the exploits I use and why they work when using exploits
+4. Breakdown and throughly document the exploits I use and why they work when using exploits.
+This will help to show mindsets and understanding of new code I run into.

-5. Have Wireshark and other tools open and logging the Meta network traffic
+5. Have Wireshark and other tools such as the ELK stack open and logging the Meta network traffic.
+I'm debating on what VM I'll set this up with.
+Maybe on Kali since all the tools are already there.

-6. Take the logs gathered to practice forensics
+6. Take the logs gathered to practice forensics.
+This will help show competency with forensic tools.

-7. Use tools like Volitilty, Encase, The Sleuth Kit (+Autopsy), etc. for even more forensic practice
+7. Use tools like Volitilty, Encase, The Sleuth Kit (+Autopsy), etc. for even more forensic practice.

 END RESULT

-1. Be able to perform regular penetration tests with reports
+1. Be able to perform regular penetration tests with reports.

-2. Be able to understand and eventually build out my own exploits
+2. Be able to understand and eventually build out my own exploits.

 3. Skills with logging and monitoring tools will be gained in addition to forensic practice.